 - Consider letting your kids make up their own games or versions of the ones above.

 Road trips can be a lot of fun.
-And they can be wonderful ways to create lifelong family memories.
+And they are wonderful ways to create lifelong family memories.
 With a little inspiration and motivation from you, your kids will be forgetting all about their electronic devices while in the car.
 The above screen-free activities for road trips should help you to get started!
-For more tips on road trips, see the best snacks, how to pack like a pro, how to save time, and essential items for road trips.
+For more tips on road trips, see the best snacks, how to pack like a pro, how to save time, how to handle child car sickness, and essential items for road trips.
 Happy travels!